 Because the quality of elementary and secondary schools depends on the character and caliber of our teachers, the state of New Hampshire has set requirements for teacher certification.
 SNHU has designed the Teacher Certification Program, or TCP, to ensure that its graduates meet the academic, professional, and personal standards that the state has set for teacher certification.
-Students apply to the Teacher Certification program in their sophomore year or after they have completed 30 credits.
+Students apply to the Teacher Certification program in their sophomore year or after they have completed 15 credits.
 Successful applicants to the TCP will have:

-- A cumulative GPA of 3.0 or higher
+- A cumulative GPA of 2.8 or higher; 3.2 in their major

 - Passed the Praxis I

-- Faculty recommendations
+- · Faculty recommendations